How to Cut a Watermelon in 10 Ways

 8. How to Cut a Watermelon into Cubes

-Slice the watermelon in half crosswise, and cut off the rind.
+Create cubes to toss into a classic watermelon salad or skewer them to make this clever Watermelon Salad on a Stick.
+Slice the watermelon in half lengthwise, and trim off the rind.
 Cut the peeled half into 1-inch or larger slices.
 Stack two or three slices and cut into strips, then cut across the strips to make cubes.
-Make all of your cuts the same width to make the best looking cubes.
-Use the cubes in classic watermelon salads, or skewer them to make this clever Watermelon Salad on a Stick.
+Make all of your cuts the same width to make the best-looking cubes.

 9. How to Make a Watermelon Boat